BoilingSoup/tierlist-maker-frontend/README.md

   - Get more practice making full-stack apps
   - Practice implementing file uploads
   - Improve my approaches for server-side & client-side caching
+  - All the tier list makers on Google's front page are too confusing for me